-Students will: design and prototype a product; work with team members from other disciplines to collectively solve engineering problems; obtain and utilize information sources to solve engineering problems; consider the perspective of stakeholders as an integral part of the design process; identify economic, environmental, social, ethical, and safety implications of the design; demonstrate communication skills necessary for successful teamwork; write a formal report that documents the entire design-cycle, from initial concept to a functioning prototype; and give an oral report presenting the final product.

-Prerequisite: EE Majors: ECE 4002, ECE 243, ECE 483

-CPE Majors: ECE 4002, ECE 243, ECE 373 SE Majors: ECE 4002, CS 2103, SE 353
+Students will: design and prototype a product; work with team members from other disciplines to collectively solve engineering problems; obtain and utilize information sources to solve engineering problems; consider the perspective of stakeholders as an integral part of the design process; incorporate appropriate engineering standards; identify economic, environmental, social, ethical, and safety implications of the design; demonstrate communication skills necessary for successful teamwork; write a formal report that documents the entire design-cycle, from the initial concept to a functioning prototype; and give an oral report presenting the final product.
+(Same as SE 4003) Prerequisite: EE Majors: ECE 4002, ECE 243, ECE 483; CPE Majors: ECE 4002, ECE 243, ECE 373; SE Majors: ECE 4002, CS 2103, CS 2503 or SE 353

-ECE 4113 Special Topics in ECE 3-0-3
+ECE 4113 SPECIAL TOPICS IN ECE 3-0-3

 Special Topics in ECE is a non-recurring advanced course in a specialist area of electrical and computer engineering.
 The course is intended to impart a depth of knowledge in a currently important technical area.
 The course may be used to satisfy the requirements for an electrical engineering or computer engineering concentration elective.
 Prerequisite: Varies according to the Special Topic

-ECONOMICS
+ECO - ECONOMICS